dandi/s3-log-parser/README.md

 Then, only limit data extraction to a handful of specified fields from each full line of the raw logs; by default, `object_key`, `timestamp`, `ip_address`, and `bytes_sent`.

-In the summer of 2024, this reduced 6 TB of raw logs to less than 170 GB.

 The process is designed to be easily parallelized and interruptible, meaning that you can feel free to kill any processes while they are running and restart later without losing most progress.

 ### 2. **Binning**